Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 ### Tasks ###

-1. Add the provided expense-form into the panel body of the detail view and provide the correct expense as input to the form component
+1. Add the provided expense-form into the panel body of the detail view and provide the correct expense as input to the form component.

 2. Extend the form component HTML so that all fields of an expense (except the id) can be updated.